asongtoruin/trash-dungeon/content/sessions/Session-2.md

 - Volkas: "I don't really have any dealings with him, he's not seen around the city very often.
 I don't deal with him very often, I have no interest in the arcane"
 - Percivous: "Do you think anything could harm Zormenos?"
 - Volkas: "Hmmm.
 I don't think much as the leader of the school, though he is rather old so... maybe time"
-- Hellebore shakes his glass at Percivous as he returns to the table, Percivous drops copper into it
+- Hellebore shakes his empty whiskey glass at Percivous as he returns to the table, Percivous drops copper into it
 - Ragnar roars with laughter
 - Hellebore: "This is why I don't deal with other people"
 - Fain: "There's something bigger at play here than your drink"